Song Seung-heon

 Song Seung-heon (born October 5, 1976) is a South Korean model and actor.
 He has acted in various television dramas, notably Autumn in My Heart (2000), East of Eden (2008), My Princess (2011), Black (2017), Player (2018), The Great Show (2019), and Dinner Mate (2020).
-His latest on-screen appearance was in the fourth season of Voice (2021).

 Career

 1995–2004: Beginnings and Pan-asia stardom

 Song Seung-heon began his career in 1995 as a model for the jeans brand 292513=STORM, and first became known to viewers in the popular sitcom Three Guys, Three Girls in 1996.
 The following year he debuted as an actor.
 His feature film debut came in 1999 in the film Calla co-starring Kim Hee-sun.

 True stardom came to Song in late 2000, with the broadcast of the hugely popular TV drama Autumn in My Heart.
 The romantic melodrama series was a ratings success, pioneering a trend in Korean melodramatic series and launching a fever that is commonly referred to as the "Korean Wave" and leading to Song becoming a Hallyu star.
 Since then he has been actively recruited for film roles and advertisements in Japan, Hong Kong and other Asian countries.

 In 2002, Song starred in the action comedy Make It Big by director Cho Ui-seok, and also in the Hong Kong film So Close with actresses Karen Mok, Shu Qi and Zhao Wei.

 Song further solidified his status as a Hallyu (Korean Wave) star in 2003 with Summer Scent, co-starring Son Ye-jin.
 The series is the third "season-themed" Yoon Seok-ho TV drama after Autumn in My Heart and Winter Sonata, but did not become as popular as the ones that preceded it.

 In 2004, Song appeared in two films, but neither was a success: Ice Rain, shot in the Canadian Rockies, failed to enthuse viewers with its mixture of mountaineering and melodrama, while He Was Cool, based on an internet novel by Guiyeoni, was unable to compete with Harry Potter and the Prisoner of Azkaban and other films from the 2004 summer season.